jocelo/offset-dates/README.md

 # offset-dates (version 0.1.11)
-Lightweigth library to calculate and play with dates and ranges of dates.
+Lightweigth no-dependencies js library to calculate and play with dates and ranges of dates.
+Released under the terms of the MIT license.
+Feel free to use this, fork, contribute or let me know if you would like to see other methods included in the library.

+## Documentation

 To start using the offsetdate library you just need to include the js file into your code.